marshmallow-code/flask-smorest/docs/openapi.rst

 =======

 `flask-rest-api` automatically generates an OpenAPI documentation (formerly known as Swagger) for the API.
-It does so by inspecting the :class:`Schema <marshmallow.Schema>` used to deserialiaze the parameters and deserialize the responses.
-A few manual steps are required to complete the generated documentation.

-The documentation can be made accessible as a JSON file, along with a nice web interface such as ReDoc_ or `Swagger UI`_.
+That documentation can be made accessible as a JSON file, along with a nice web interface such as ReDoc_ or `Swagger UI`_.

 Specify Versions